Every songwriter wants the fastest songwriting solutions…

-There were four types of articles about handwriting vs. typing, the conclusions of each and how I interpret their results follows:
+There were four types of articles about handwriting vs. typing, here are their conclusions:

-Students learn better when they hand-write notes in a lecture, instead of typing them
+- Students learn better when they hand-write their notes instead of type them during a lecture

-Handwriting using more areas of the brain than typing
+- Handwriting uses more areas of the brain than typing

-Handwriting is no longer taught in some school systems, arguments for and against this… occasionally scientific data was cited
+- Handwriting is no longer explicitly taught in many school systems, arguments for or against teaching handwriting were proposed, occasionally scientific data was cited

-- Opinion pieces, usually about the romance or handwriting or the practicality of typing, no research at all
+- Opinion pieces, usually about the romance of handwriting or the practicality of typing, but no scientific research is mentioned.

-I deliberately restricted my research to articles available on the internet and free resources, so I ignored subscription sites like the Wall Street Journal and professional psychology journals (that publish articles written in academic-speak which cause my eyes to cross)….
+I deliberately restricted my research to article available on the internet and free resources, so I ignored subscription sites like the Wall Street Journal and professional psychology journals (that are written in academic-speak that causes my eyes to cross)